keithmburu/courses/2021-compling/labs/lab1.md

 tr -s ' ' '\n'
 ```

-The first argument, `' '`, is the character being replaced; the second, `\n` is what it's being replaced with.
+The first argument, `' '`, is the character being replaced; the second, `\n`, is what it's being replaced with.
 The `-s` (squeeze) does this with repeated characters -- in this case, spaces, as well.
 Try it, and then output the result to a new file with I/O redirection.

 Look at the file.
 Do you see any problems?
 We need to remove all of the non-alphanumeric characters in order to get only words; the punctuation shouldn't be considered part of the word.
 Ideally, we would do this *before* we do the sorting.
 (Why?).
 We can do this with `tr`, as well: